Skip to main content Skip to footer

 Action plan templates should contain the following features:

-• Multiple views — such as tables, timelines, Kanban boards, and Gantt charts to visualize tasks.
+• Multiple views, including tables, timelines, Kanban boards, and Gantt charts to visualize tasks.

-• Collaboration ability — to maintain notes, comments, and files in one place.
+• Collaboration space to maintain notes, comments, and files in one place.

 What is the difference between an action plan and a project plan?

 A project plan is more detailed than an action plan.
 Both list the tasks, timelines, and resources required to achieve a desired goal.
-But project plans also include:
+Project plans also include:

 • Project goals and objectives